Durand Line: Historical background

+In October 1882, Amir Abdul Rehman Khan sent a letter to the viceroy of the British Indian Empire for addressing the need of Indo-Afghan border.
+In 1892, the viceroy, Lord Lansdowne, appointed Major General Frederick Roberts, for settling the issue.
+However, the amir showed reluctance to this appointment due to the active role of Major General Frederick Roberts in Second Anglo-Afghan War.
 In 1893, Mortimer Durand was dispatched to Kabul by the Government of India to sign an agreement with Amir Abdur Rahman Khan for fixing the limits of their respective spheres of influence as well as improving diplomatic relations and trade.
 On 12 November 1893, the Durand Line Agreement was reached.
 The two parties later camped at Parachinar, a small town near Khost in Afghanistan, which is now part of the Federally Administered Tribal Areas (FATA) of Pakistan, to delineate the frontier.

-From the British side, the camp was attended by Mortimer Durand and Sahibzada Abdul Qayyum, Political Agent Khyber Agency representing the British Viceroy of India and Governor General of India.
+From the British-Indian side, the camp was attended by Mortimer Durand and Sahibzada Abdul Qayyum, Political Agent Khyber Agency representing the Viceroy of India and Governor General of India.
 The Afghan side was represented by Sahibzada Abdul Latif and a former governor of Khost Province in Afghanistan, Sardar Shireendil Khan, representing Amir Abdur Rahman Khan.
 The original 1893 Durand Line Agreement was written in English, with translated copies in Dari.

 The resulting agreement or treaty led to the creation of a new province called the North-West Frontier Province, now known as Khyber Pakhtunkhwa, a province of Pakistan which includes FATA and the Frontier Regions.
 It also led to Afghanistan receiving Nuristan and Wakhan.

 Demarcation surveys on the Durand Line

-The initial and primary demarcation, a joint Afghan-British survey and mapping effort, covered 800 mi and took place from 1894 to 1896.
+The initial and primary demarcation, a joint Indo-Afghan survey and mapping effort, covered 800 mi and took place from 1894 to 1896.
 Detailed topographic maps locating hundreds of boundary demarcation pillars were soon published and are available in the Survey of India collection at the British Library.

-The complete 20-page text of these detailed joint Afghan-British demarcation surveys is available in several sources.
+The complete 20-page text of these detailed joint Indo-Afghan demarcation surveys is available in several sources.

 In 1896, the long stretch from the Kabul River to China, including the Wakhan Corridor, was declared demarcated by virtue of its continuous, distinct watershed ridgeline, leaving only the section near the Khyber Pass to be finally demarcated in the treaty of 22 November 1921, signed by Mahmud Tarzi, "Chief of the Afghan Government for the conclusion of the treaty" and "Henry R. C. Dobbs, Envoy Extraordinary and Chief of the British Mission to Kabul."

 A very short adjustment to the demarcation was made at Arundu (Arnawai) in 1933–34.